 - 17. This section defines a number of important terms used in this Part of the Bill including the terms "care" and "support".
 This is different to the approach in the 2014 Act where those terms are not defined so that the obligations to assess and provide for the needs of a person take into account the broadest possible range of care and support that a person may need.
 In contrast, this Bill imposes a regulatory regime on persons who provide a service which constitutes the provision of care and support.
 It is therefore important for there to be some certainty about what care and support means so that a service provider is aware that they are providing a service which may be regulated.
-It also means that any future services that may be prescribed pursuant to the power in section 2(1)(h) are limited to those that provide care and support as it is described in this section. - 18.
+It also means that any future services that may be prescribed pursuant to the power in section 2(1)(h) are limited to those that provide care and support as it is described in this section.
+The definition of "care" is not intended to define how care is delivered or assessed.
+Section 26(1) requires that regulations made under subsection (1) must include requirements as to the standard of care and support that must be provided by a service provider.
+It is with reference to these regulatory requirements that the quality of care will be assessed with reference to well-being outcomes. - 18.
 There may be services that fall within the definitions of care and support that need to be excepted so that they do not fall under the regulatory regime in the Bill and so persons who are involved in those things have certainty that this is the case.
-Section 3(3) therefore provides the power to the Welsh Ministers through regulations to set out things that are not to be considered as regulated services perhaps because the are already subject to another regulatory regime, for example housing or health.
+Section 3(3) therefore provides the power to the Welsh Ministers through regulations to set out things that are not to be considered as regulated services perhaps because they are already subject to another regulatory regime, for example housing or health.